rgoncales/properly_challenge/README.md

 # Properly Coding Challenge
-Welcome to the SPA that allows you to browse property in Middle Earth (whaaat?!?!?).
+Welcome to the SPA that let's you browse property in Middle Earth (whaaat?!?!?).
 It's a very simple project, but I tried to build it in a way that is maintainable.

 #### localhost:3000/